bSI-InfraRoom/IFC-Specification/IFC4x3/Properties/n/NumberOfCoolingFans_2RNxHeP9b8vBeh97YG_WtE/Documentation.md

-Indicate the number of cooling fan in the equipment.
+Indicates the number of cooling fans in the equipment.